-A higher calorie choice then most of the other milk alternatives, and a large chunk of those calories are coming from sugar.
-It has a GI of around 69 which is slightly better then rice milk, probably due to the presence of dietary fibre.
+A higher calorie choice then most of the other milk alternatives and a large chunk of those calories are coming from sugar.
+It has a GI of around 69 which is slightly better than rice milk, probably due to the presence of dietary fibre.

 So which milk alternative is for you?

 The answer isn’t as easy as night and day.
 There are a lot of factors to take into consideration including assessing if your choice meets your needs nutritionally or if it is just contributing excess calories.
 Figuring which one fits into your lifestyle and caters towards your taste buds is your challenge to take up.

 Milk Alternatives: Calcium, Vitamin B12 and Vitamin D